Jump to:

 At different disease stages

 For the acute phase, steroid injections in ITBS where the ITB crosses the LFE have been studied.
-A 2004 trial of steroid vs. placebo injection in 45 runners with ITBS revealed a significant difference in pain with running in the first two weeks after injection 25.
-No formal studies have thoroughly assessed topical NSAIDs for pain control however it may prove helpful for those who cannot tolerate oral NSAIDs 27.
-An RCT using 3 treatments of radial shockwave therapy at weekly intervals highlighted reduction in pain, however, with no significant difference to manual therapy 28.
+A 2004 trial of steroid vs. placebo injection in 45 runners with ITBS revealed a significant difference in pain with running in the first two weeks after injection.24 No formal studies have thoroughly assessed topical NSAIDs for pain control however it may prove helpful for those who cannot tolerate oral NSAIDs.26 An RCT using 3 treatments of radial shockwave therapy at weekly intervals highlighted reduction in pain, however, with no significant difference to manual therapy.27

-In the subacute phase, as inflammation and pain begin to subside, making flexibility and corrections in biomechanics is the primary focus.
+As inflammation and pain begin to subside during the subacute phase, treatment and therapies focus on flexibility, biomechanic correction, and introduction to weightbearing exercises.
 In a 2002 study of 5 male elite-level distance runners, the most effective stretch was performed with the ipsilateral leg extended and adducted behind the other leg.
-The subject raises the arms overhead and then laterally bends toward the contralateral side 29.
+The subject raises the arms overhead and then laterally bends toward the contralateral side.28

 An article by Baker includes specific exercise recommendations based on electromyography (EMG) studies for recruitment of appropriate gluteal muscles.
-The exercises include an ITB stretch, resisted gluteal strengthening, and functional closed chain exercises 11.
-Pelvic drops, step downs, single leg squats can all improve motor control of the lower limbs.
-Strengthening of the posterior gluteus medius and of the gluteus maximus are emphasized 14.
+The exercises include an ITB stretch, resisted gluteal strengthening, and functional closed chain exercises.12 Pelvic drops, step downs, single leg squats can all improve motor control of the lower limbs.
+Strengthening of the posterior gluteus medius and of the gluteus maximus are emphasized.30

 Coordination of care